 Send cancel messages down the service tree

+[seems like just waiting to see if failure is repaired is a possibility]

 In case the advanced reservation start time (in-service) start time is reached during the recovery process, the negotiated SLA will be honored.
-For example, if the SLA instructs the call be torn down if it does not meet the start time, cancel messages will be sent down the tree.Error Handling of Transport Plane Between Provisioning and Teardown
+For example, if the SLA instructs the call be torn down if it does not meet the start time, cancel messages will be sent down the tree.

+[This raises the question of whether an alternative path might be reserved for some class of service]

+Error Handling of Transport Plane Between Provisioning and Teardown

 When a failure in the Transport plane occurs while the transport resources are in use, several actions can be taken to address this.
 The action taken can depend on the characteristics of the requested service, negotiated SLA or user-profile.
 Below are some of the actions that can be taken: